playcanvas/blog/_posts/2021-11-08-anim-layer-masks-and-blending.markdown

 To perform these actions at the same time, the upper and lower body of the character must be animated independently.
 The upper body should be able to move from an idle stance to a shooting stance, and then shoot on demand, all while the lower body moves between idling, walking, running based on the player's command.

+{% include video.html src="/assets/media/anim-masked-locomotion.mp4" %}
-A character with two animation layers.
-A movement layer and a shooting layer masked to the upper body
+_A character with two animation layers.
+A movement layer and a shooting layer masked to the upper body_

 This effect can be difficult to achieve in most 3D engines, as it usually requires removing certain animated bones in the animation files themselves, before importing those assets into a game project.
 Only then would a developer be able to create two animation layers, one for movement and another for shooting.